 If you’ve ever owned a car, you know that oil changes are an important part of your regular vehicle maintenance.
 Investing in new, quality oil helps your car to run more efficiently and saves you trouble later on down the road.
 The surprising thing I’ve found in my practice is that most of my patients think more about the motor oil they’re putting into their cars than the cooking oil they’re putting into their bodies!

 The reality is that the freshness and quality of the oil you consume is an incredibly important (and often overlooked) factor in your overall health.
 Poor-quality cooking oil can cause a lot of distress and discomfort throughout your system, such as neck pain, sluggishness, bloating, drowsiness and stomach pain.
 If you want your body to run as efficiently as your car does, it’s time to step up the quality of your oil.

 Here are some important things to consider when it comes to your cooking oil:

-Keep these tips in mind as you prepare food for yourself, your family and your friends, so that you can keep your body functioning at peak performance and truly enjoy the season!
+Keep these tips in mind as you prepare food for yourself, your family and your friends, so that you can keep your body functioning at peak performance!

 Filed in Diet & Nutrition